scaleoutsean/eseries-perf-analyzer/README.md

  ⠿ Network collector_default  Removed                              0.0s
 ```

-- If you rebuild the container in VM where you have EPA, you can run `down` as per above to remove old collector container(s), then `up -d` to start them based on latest image.
+- If you rebuild the container in a VM where you have EPA, you can run `down` as per above to remove old collector container(s), then `up -d` to start them based on latest image.
+Just don't run `docker-compose down` in the `epa` folder (that would remove InfluxDB and Grafana)!

 ### Use collector Docker Hub image